Hypercoaster: Description

 Hypercoasters were originally built for speed and airtime, to counter the trend of constructing bigger and bigger looping coasters.
 To accomplish this the elements of a hypercoaster often include a large first drop, several additional drops of declining height, a large turn or helix, and then many airtime-inducing hills.
-Hypercoasters are commonly designed with an out and back layout, although there are occasionally hypercoasters that use a twisted layout, such as Raging Bull at Six Flags Great America, and others that combine both, such as Diamondback at Kings Island.
+Hypercoasters are commonly designed with an out and back layout, although there are occasionally hypercoasters that use a twister layout, such as Raging Bull at Six Flags Great America, and others that combine both, such as Diamondback at Kings Island.

 Hypercoasters are highly-ranked in the annual Amusement Today Golden Ticket Awards.
-For 2006, Six Flags New England's Superman: Ride of Steel (later named Bizarro and Superman The Ride) was ranked in first place.
-Others such as Magnum XL-200 (third), Nitro (fourth), and Apollo's Chariot (fifth) followed closely behind in the top five, with hypercoasters making up the majority of the Top 10 Steel Coasters in 2006.
+In 2006, Six Flags New England's Superman: Ride of Steel (later named Bizarro and Superman The Ride) was ranked first place.
+Others such as Magnum XL-200 (third), Nitro (fourth), and Apollo's Chariot (fifth) followed closely behind in the top five, with hypercoasters making up the majority of the Top 10 Steel Coasters.
 By 2010, hypercoasters completely filled the top 10, as well as 16 of the top 20.

 Hypercoasters were first manufactured by Arrow Dynamics in the late 1980s to early 1990s.
-Since then, a number of companies, including Bolliger & Mabillard, Intamin, D. H. Morgan Manufacturing, Giovanola and others have designed and constructed hypercoasters.
+Since then, a number of companies, including Bolliger & Mabillard, Intamin, D. H. Morgan Manufacturing, and Giovanola have designed and constructed hypercoasters.

 Though hypercoasters are typically steel roller coasters, Son of Beast at Kings Island was the first and only wooden hypercoaster.
 Due to a number of issues, the ride was eventually demolished in 2012.

 In 2018, Cedar Point opened the first hybrid hypercoaster, Steel Vengeance.
 Steel Vengeance is the first hypercoaster manufactured by Rocky Mountain Construction.

 Bolliger & Mabillard

-Bolliger & Mabillard (B&M) produced 18 models over 21 years of production of hyper coasters, making it one of the more successful models manufactured by the company.
+Bolliger & Mabillard (B&M) has produced 18 models over 21 years of production of hyper coasters, making it one of the more successful models manufactured by the company.

 The first installation of the hyper coaster was Apollo's Chariot located in Busch Gardens Williamsburg.
-It was one of the two models released in 1999.
-The other being the Floorless Coaster.
-It was made in a similar style to the TOGO, D. H. Morgan Manufacturing and Arrow Dynamics hypercoasters.
-Now it has become one of the more preferred models with a success rate second only to the Inverted Coaster.
-In 2012, B&M decided to increase the size of its hyper coaster to exceed 300 feet.
-Some enthusiasts therefore classify it as a giga Coaster, although Giga coaster is a term used by Intamin for its 300-plus-foot coasters.
-B&M still refers to all of its models as hyper coasters.
+It was one of the two models released in 1999, the other being the Floorless Coaster.
+It was made in a similar style to the TOGO, D. H. Morgan Manufacturing, and Arrow Dynamics hypercoasters.
+In 2012, B&M produced its first giga coaster, Leviathan at Canada's Wonderland, exceeding 300 feet in height.
+Bolliger & Mabillard do not use the term giga, but have continued to produce roller coasters in this class.